kedro-org/kedro/docs/source/data/kedro_dataset_factories.md

 quotes to avoid YAML parsing errors.

-## Generalise datasets of the same type
+## How to generalise datasets of the same type

 You can also combine all the datasets with the same type and configuration details.
 For example, consider the following catalog with three datasets named `boats`, `cars` and `planes` of the type `pandas.CSVDataSet`: